 -

-The Underground Railroad: Review
+The Underground Railroad by Colson Whitehead: Review

-The Underground Railroad by Colson Whitehead Reviewed by Sidik Fofana The Fugitive Slave Act of 1850 is caked in jargon.
+Reviewed by Sidik Fofana The Fugitive Slave Act of 1850 is caked in jargon.
 The gist of it is this: a slave is a slave no matter where she is.
 South Carolina or Massachusetts.
 If she has run away and is caught, she is to be returned.
-She is…
+She is a carefully labeled piece of luggage.…